camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 This AND-gateway waits for Task A, B, and C to complete, before the flow can move on.

-You can read more about it in [our BPMN primer - gateways: Steering flow](/docs/components/modeler/bpmn/bpmn-primer/#gateways-steering-flow).
+You can read more about it in [our BPMN primer: gateways - steering flow](/docs/components/modeler/bpmn/bpmn-primer/#gateways-steering-flow).

 ### Dynamic parallel branches

-You want execute some tasks for every element of a list, like the `for each` construct in programming languages.
+You might want to execute some tasks for every element of a list, like the `for each` construct in programming languages.
 See [Workflow Pattern 14: Multiple Instances with a priori Run-Time Knowledge](http://www.workflowpatterns.com/patterns/control/new/wcp14.php): "Multiple instances of a task can be created.
 The required number of instances may depend on a number of runtime factors, but is known before the task instances must be created.
 Once initiated, these instances are independent of each other and run concurrently.
 It is necessary to synchronize the instances at completion before any subsequent tasks can be triggered".

 In BPMN this is implemented using [multiple instance activities](/docs/components/modeler/bpmn/multi-instance/):